 Medellín is much more than a city; it is almost a country by itself.
 It has it all.
-The city of eternal spring is characterized by the internal and external beauty of its people, a rich history that has been written for several centuries and tenacity towards adversity that is admirable.
-But beyond that, Medellín has a special vibe and, at the epicenter of that unusual feature, is a gastronomic scene full of culture, Amazonian flavors and fusion of the best of its surroundings.
+The city of eternal spring is characterized by the internal and external beauty of its people.
+This rich history has been written for several centuries and tenacity towards adversity that is admirable.
+But beyond that, Medellín has a unique vibe and, at the epicenter of that unusual feature, is a gastronomic scene full of culture, Amazonian flavors, and fusion of the best of its surroundings.

-In the center of this incipient gastronomic scene, there are three restaurants that are giving a unique twist to the tradition and combining it with the ancestry of the country.
+In the center of this developing gastronomic scene, three restaurants are giving a unique twist to the tradition and combining it with the ancestry of the country.

 Located between the streets of the town, this small restaurant goes unnoticed.
-This is until you sit down, order and start an unexpected culinary journey.
-The young chef Fabio Sierra and his brother Mateo Sierra have created a particular combination of traditional dishes with a modern, complex touch and very tied to local and seasonal ingredients.
-At first glance, its menu does not say much but everything has a purpose.
-Off the menu there is a world of recipes and proposals to try, only if you get carried away by the recommendations.
-Without a doubt, the best kept secret in the whole city.
+This is until you sit down, order, and start an unexpected culinary journey.
+The young chef Fabio Sierra and his brother Mateo Sierra have created a particular combination of traditional dishes with a modern, sophisticated touch and very tied to local and seasonal ingredients.
+At first glance, its menu does not say much, but everything has a purpose.
+Off the menu, there is a world of recipes and proposals to try, only if you get carried away by the recommendations.
+Without a doubt, the best-kept secret in the whole city.
 You will repeat it every time you are in Medellín.

 Submit your review